FullStory records everything*

 Try typing anything and you'll instantly be given suggestions that match your typed characters.
 For example, if you're looking to find a user named Joe Schmo, start typing `J o` .
 We'll intelligently surface the top search hits for various fields that contain 'jo' and then you can click on the one that matches your intent.

 Key features of OmniSearch

 Scoped queries let you get precisely the result you want.
 If you are looking for "Rage Clicks" you may want to be more specific, such as looking for frustrated users in your checkout flow.
-Use the ellipsis to add a scope to your query.
+Use the refine event icon to add a scope to your query.
 In this example, we've constrained our search to only those Rage Clicks that occurred on the Cart page:

 URL search allows you to narrow down the sessions where a user visited a specific URL.
 Using an event filter allows you to specify different components of the URL such as host, path, query, and fragment.
-You also have the option to adjust the criteria from “is” to “starts with” if you want to broaden your search.
+You also have the option to adjust the criteria using filters like “is," “starts with,” or "matches" if you want to broaden your search.